Nuʻuanu Pali: History

 The Nuʻuanu Pali has been a vital pass from ancient times to the present because it is a low, traversable section of the Koʻolau mountain range that connects the leeward side of the mountains, Honolulu to the windward side, Kailua and Kāneʻohe.
 The route drew settlers who formed villages in the area and populated Nuʻuanu Valley for a thousand years.

 The Nuʻuanu Pali was the site of the Battle of Nuʻuanu, one of the bloodiest battles in Hawaiian history, in which Kamehameha I conquered the island of Oʻahu, bringing it under his rule.
 In 1795 Kamehameha I sailed from his home island of Hawaiʻi with an army of 10,000 warriors, including a handful of non-Hawaiian foreigners.
 After conquering the islands of Maui and Molokaʻi, he moved on to Oʻahu.
 The pivotal battle for the island occurred in Nuʻuanu Valley, where the defenders of Oʻahu, led by Kalanikūpule, were driven back up into the valley where they were trapped above the cliff.
 Kamehamehaʻs warriors forced Maui Chief Kalanikupule's men to their deaths off of the cliff.
 Roughly 400 warriors died in this battle.
-After this battle, Kapanui recited a Hawaiian chant as a sign of respect to those who have died there.

 In 1845 the first road was built over the Nuʻuanu Pali, to connect Windward Oʻahu with Honolulu.
 In 1898, as this road was developed into a highway, workers found 800 human skulls—believed to be the remains of the warriors who fell to their deaths from the cliff above.
 This road was later replaced by the Pali Highway and the Nuʻuanu Pali Tunnels in 1959, which is the route used today.

 The now extinct bird, the Oʻahu nukupuʻu, was last collected in this valley.

 There is also a legend that takes place around the Nuʻuanu Pali.
 This is The Ghost Dog Legend.
 This legend states that when people came across this dog on the Pali, they had to turn back around or else they would not make it up the steep mountain.
 Because of these events, it is said that coming across this dog would lead to kaupe, meaning disaster.